n02332802/ELProject/README.md

 **2.**
 - Built and installed MongoDB.
 It took ~9 hours total!
 	- http://mongopi.wordpress.com/2012/11/25/installation/
 - Created a database to test MongoDB.
-Had to make sure to run 'mongod' in the background.
+If not using desktop, had to make sure to run 'mongod' in the background.

 **2a.**
--Installed mongoose to connect  MongoDB to Node.js.
+- Installed mongoose to connect  MongoDB to Node.js.
 	- http://mongoosejs.com/docs/index.html
 	- http://mongoosejs.com/docs/guide.html
 	- http://mongoosejs.com/docs/models.html